eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 There are 5 main tasks required when setting up the Myriota Developer Toolkit to work with eagle.io

 1. Configure an eagle.io data source with the **Upload via HTTP** transport
-2. Define Myriota payload format using Ruby unpack syntax
+2. Define Myriota message format using Ruby unpack syntax
-3. Determine the destination URL (defined by the data source and the payload format)
+3. Determine the destination URL (defined by the data source and the message format)
-4. Send a sample payload to the destination URL with the send message function
+4. Send a sample message to the destination URL with the send message function
-5. Use the sample payload to configure the eagle.io parser, and map/name your variables
+5. Use the sample message to configure the eagle.io parser, and map/name your variables

 |